 - Pearson Value: 0.0984

 This value indicates no significant correlation between Defensive Backs weight and fantasy production.
-We are hoping for a value above 0.1 or less than -0.1 when studying world-class athletes as we are.
-Therefore, this is a near miss for weight correlating to fantasy football success with Defensive Backs.
-For reference to something that everyone acknowledges matters in prospect scouting, and to show the accompanying Pearson value, RB draft capital prevailed a -0.234 Pearson value.
+We are hoping for a minimum of 0.1, or an inverse correlation maximum of -0.1 when we study world-class athletes as we are.
+For reference to something that everyone acknowledges matters in prospect scouting, and to show the accompanying Pearson value, QB draft capital prevailed a -0.219 Pearson value.

 Decadal Differences